 Are you new to MS Excel or have you been using the software for awhile but want to learn more about the program?
 Do you want to learn how to use MS Excel as a business tool?
 This class will teach you beginning to intermediate level MS Excel features and functions, will help you to develop MS Windows file management skills, and increase your business problem-solving proficiency.
-Based on various business scenarios, you will learn to use Microsoft Excel to produce professional worksheets that contain appropriate formatting and correct formulas SC
+Based on various business scenarios, you will learn to use Microsoft Excel to produce professional worksheets that contain appropriate formatting and correct formulas.
+SC

-VVUIKS iioota ti iat contain appropriate Torritatting t and confect formulas.
-00 6866 Τ 12:30-3:20pm CC2-232 Adkins, T Semester + 1 hour ONLINE lab each week.
-6867 W 7:00-9:50pm CC2-232 Adkins, T Semester + 1 hour ONLINE lab each week.
+6866 12:30-3:20pm LIB-214 Τ Adkins, T Semester

+6867 W 7:00-9:50pm LIB-214 Adkins, T Semester + 1 hour ONLINE lab each week.